 Our mentoring programme has been developed to support both you and your mentor get the most out of the experience.
 The mentoring sessions will be semi-structured to provide flexibility, whilst helping you both feel supported to make the most of your time together.
-You will first be introduced to your mentor at a meeting at your school.
-All mentor pairs on the programme will come together at three in person events - a kick-off event at the beginning, a group event halfway through and then a celebration event at the end.
+You will first be introduced to your mentor via email.
+All mentor pairs on the programme will come together at three in person events - a kick-off event at the beginning, a networking event halfway through and then a celebration event at the end.

-- You will meet with your mentor twice a month for six months starting in December and finishing the following May.
-This will consist of six structured sessions and six 'check-in'sessions. - You will be able to decide what you and your mentor work on across all the sessions. - During the structured sessions your mentor will work with you on a particular topic.
-You can choose when during the six months you want to cover which topic - apart from month 1; where everyone will cover 'Creative skills and creativity for life. - Within the structured session you will also work with your mentor on a creative task to develop your own creativity - don't worry you don't need any experience for this! - Sessions will take place at a mutually convenient time and location (either in-person or virtually) - decided between you and your mentor.
+- + finishing in June.
+This will consist of six structured sessions and six 'check-in' sessions. - You will be able to decide what you and your mentor work on across all the sessions. + - + During the structured sessions your mentor will work with you on a particular topic.
+You can choose when during the six months you want to cover which topic - apart from month 1; where everyone will cover 'Creative skills and creativity for life. - Within the structured session you will also work with your mentor on a + creative task to develop your own creativity - don't worry you don't need any experience for this! - Sessions will take place at a mutually convenient time and location + (either in-person or virtually) - decided between you and your mentor.